tweedegolf/storage-abstraction/README.md

 1. using a configuration object (js: `typeof === "object"` ts: `AdapterConfig`)
 2. using a configuration URL (`typeof === "string"`)

-Internally configuration URL will be converted to a configuration object so any rule that applies to a configuration object also applies to configuration URLs.
+Internally the configuration URL will be converted to a configuration object so any rule that applies to a configuration object also applies to configuration URLs.

 The configuration must specify a type; the type is used to create the appropriate adapter.
 The value of the type is one of the enum members of `StorageType`: